The False Prophet

 The Bible gives us three measures of doctrine that must be adhered to, in order to be saved.
 All of these were broken by Tertullian’s preaching.

 - We must “know…the one true God” (John 17:3).

 - We must “obey the Gospel of Jesus Christ,” (2 Thessalonians 1:8).
 This includes the need to be baptized and remember Christ’s death “in like manner” to Christ, and the Apostles.

 - We must do the will of God, and keep His commandments (Matthew 7:21).

-Montanism, was a false experience of speaking in tongues and prophecy, which lasted from 180 AD until the 6th century.
-Scholars debate the exact beginning of it, but Eusebius, the Bishop of Constantine in 324 AD, in his Church History, placed the whole controversy of it after 180 AD.
+Montanism, was a false experience of speaking in tongues and prophecy, which lasted from 180 until the 6th century.
+Scholars debate the exact beginning of it, but Eusebius, the Bishop of Constantine in 324, in his Church History, placed the whole controversy of it after 180.
 He began his account of Montanism in Book 5, Chapter 14.
 The mainstream Church considered it to be a cult.
 The early Church believed that the Montanists were possessed by evil spirits.
 Its founders, Montanus and Maximillia, were each said to have “died a different death, a mind-destroying spirit, driving each to a separate suicide.”
 2

 Tertullian, being possessed by the spirit of Montanism, said the Bible was full of “heretical subtleties” and there was no way to refute the teachings of those he thought were heretics because the Bible itself supported them.
 But, he believed that the holy spirit was now correcting the explanation of the mystery through “the New Prophecy.”
 Tertullian wrote:

 “He (the holy spirit) has accordingly now dispersed all the perplexities of the past, and their self-chosen allegories and parables, by the open and perspicuous explanation of the entire mystery, through the new prophecy, which descends in copious streams from the Paraclete.”3